heckman/de-field/README.md

 ## WARNING

-This package in massive flux, don't count on anything here staying the same in future versions.
-(I might rename everything!)
+This package in wondrous flux: Everything in this version might be gone in the next revision.
+(I'm thinking of renaming everything!)

 ## WARNING

-I have no idea how to right a package
+I have no idea how to write a package.